12 Most Incredible Cycling Destinations in the World

 There are many different ways to see the world: by plane, by car, by train, and by bus.
-But for intimate and up-close view of exciting new places, peddling your way around the world is an incredibly rewarding experience.
+But for an intimate and up-close view of exciting new places, peddling your way around the world is an enriching experience.
 Some travel destinations are best explored by bicycle to make the most of little-known local stops and panoramic views.
 Not only will you get an excellent workout when traveling by bike, but you’ll also feel more connected to the people and places around you and be more observant of the little details along the way.

 La Route Verte, Canada